-This ranking reflects a firm’s performance in the selected practice area or jurisdiction, based the number of practitioners listed, their tier performance, thought leadership score and practice area score.
+This ranking reflects a firm’s performance in the selected jurisdiction, based the number of practitioners listed, their tier performance, thought leadership score and practice area score.

 The overall ranking takes into account a firm’s practice area, geographical and thought leadership scores while also looking at the number and tier rankings of all of its listed practitioners.
 The result is a single ranking that reflects how well the firm performs across the entire WWL research.

 Firms near the top of this ranking will have significant capability across numerous jurisdictions and practice areas, as well as a sizeable roster of practitioners who perform well in our research.

 A firm missing one of these facets (e.g. a firm based in only one jurisdiction or with a narrow practice area focus) can still perform well but are unlikely to occupy the very highest places in the ranking.
 Its prowess may instead be better reflected in the Single Practice Area or Single Jurisdiction scores for its areas of strength.